 A Peripherally Inserted Central Catheter (PICC) is a narrow plastic tube inserted into a vein in the arm with the tip of the tube positioned close to the heart.

-This provides an access route to deliver medications directly into the body without repeated injections.
+This provides an access route to deliver medication directly into the body without repeated injections.

 You will lie on the x-ray table with your arm out to the side.
 An ultrasound machine is used to identify a suitable vein in your upper arm to insert the PICC.
 This skin is then prepared as a sterile field with antiseptic on the skin and sterile drapes placed on your upper body.

-Local anaesthetic is administered by a Radiologist or specially trained nurse and a needle or short catheter placed in the vein.
-A small incision will be made and the longer catheter advanced.
+A local anaesthetic is administered by a radiologist or specially trained nurse and a needle or short catheter placed in the vein.
+A small incision will be made, and the longer catheter advanced.
 You should not feel any sensation of the catheter inside your chest.

-An X-ray is taken to confirm correct position of the catheter tip.
+An x-ray is taken to confirm the correct position of the catheter tip.

 - Infection of the line or abscess formation at the puncture site is possible.
 This risk is minimised by performing the procedure under sterile conditions.

-- Oozing of blood around the insertion site may occur immediately after the procedure and is stopped by pressure on the area.
+- Bleeding around the insertion site may occur immediately after the procedure and is stopped by applying pressure on the area.

-- Clotting may occur in deep veins next to the catheter (DVT).
+- Clotting may occur in deep veins next to the catheter, called deep vein thrombosis (DVT).
 Rarely, they may break off and travel to the lungs, which is potentially fatal.

-- If X-ray contrast is administered there is a small risk of allergic reaction.
-This includes flushing, hives and difficulty breathing.
-Severe reactions are rare and life-threatening reactions are extremely rare (1 in 170,000).
+- If x-ray contrast is administered, there is a small risk of an allergic reaction.
+A mild allergic reaction occurs in 1/1000 injections and includes a rash, hives or sneezing.
+More severe reactions such as difficulty breathing are less common.
+Severe life-threatening reactions are extremely rare (1 in 170,000).